 As a parent it can be difficult to come up with easy ideas for crafting – even though your kids really enjoy it and get a lot out of it.
 For me, I’m wary of setting up complex crafting activities when I know that setting up and clearing away often takes longer than completing the craft itself!
-So I’ve come up with some very easy no fuss Valentine’s crafts and card ideas that can easily and quickly be done in any home or setting.
+So I’ve come up with 4 VERY Easy Valentine’s Day Crafts and Card Ideas that can easily and quickly be done in any home or setting.

 An absolutely zero fuss craft that is also great for fine motor skills.
 I bought these pipe cleaners in pound land and intend to use them for lots of different crafts.
 We practised bending them round into the desired heart shape until we got it spot on.
 Once you’ve got the shape right, you can attach string or twine to create hanging ornaments, or glue onto card to create your Valentine’s card.
 Easy and fun!

 When I was in Home Bargains I found these cute alphabet beads that I thought would be fun for a variety of purposes.
 I challenged my kids to make their own words – which I thought was good spelling and reading practice, but with a Valentine’s theme.
 They came up with the obvious “Love” but also “Joy” and “Family” which I thought was quite interesting.
 It did occur to me that it might be a good activity to use to identify difficult feelings too – maybe another time!
 We only had normal string to make the bracelets, but I think embroidery thread would probably look nicer.
 You could also decorate with additional beads to make a really special gift – or keyring.